Workers’ Compensation Attorney in Gwinnett County

 These are just a few examples.
-Below are some other types of accidents and injuries that warrant workers’ compensation benefits, discussed in greater detail.
+Other types of accidents and injuries that warrant workers’ compensation benefits are discussed in greater detail below.

-Georgia employers have a responsibility to his employees to provide a safe workplace.
-As such, they must follow the rules set forth by the Occupational Safety & Health Administration (OSHA).
+Georgia employers have a responsibility to their employees to provide safe workplaces.
+As such, they must follow the rules set forth by the Occupational Safety and Health Administration (OSHA).
 OSHA has a short summary of employer responsibilities which includes:

-- Make sure employees have safe tools and properly maintained equipment to use.
+- Employers must provide safe tools and properly maintained equipment

-- Provide safety training and operational procedures relevant to the employee’s role.
+- Employers must provide safety training and updated operational procedures relevant to employee roles

-- Develop a written hazard communication program and hazard training for employees exposed to hazardous chemicals.
+- Employers must develop written hazard communication programs and hazard training for employees exposed to hazardous chemicals.

-- Conform to OSHA standards to ensure a safe workplace, including safety equipment and environmental conditions.
+- Employers must conform to OSHA standards to ensure safe workplaces, including safety equipment and environmental conditions.

-The OSHA standards include regulations for nearly every major industry and general rules all employers must follow.
-When employers violate these rules, it can lead to workplace accidents and injuries.
+The OSHA standards include regulations for nearly every major industry as well as general rules all employers must follow.
+When employers violate these rules, workplace accidents and injuries can result.

-For example, a standard that employers commonly violate is Standard 1910.9 which requires the employer to provide personal protective equipment (PPE) and training compliant with OSHA standards for that profession.
+For example, employers commonly violate Standard 1910.9.
+This requires each employer to provide personal protective equipment (PPE) and training compliant with OSHA standards for each profession.

 Workers’ compensation does not require proving fault to get benefits, so you may not need to establish the employer’s negligence or failure to abide by these standards.
 Still, being able to connect your injury to your workplace or job duties is critical to getting benefits.

-You may qualify for workers’ compensation if you suffer an injury in an accident while traveling in the course of your job duties.
+You may qualify for workers’ compensation if you suffer an injury in an accident while traveling during the course of your job duties.

 Employers must promote a safe environment for employees by maintaining a workplace free from violence, discrimination, bullying, and harassment.
-Federal policies on workplace violence state:
+Federal policies regarding workplace violence state:

 “Injuries resulting from personal disputes are typically judged compensable, no matter how unusual.
 But an employee’s injury is covered under workers’ compensation only if the dispute leading to the injury is related to the employment.
 In other words, the employee must have been acting within the scope of his or her job when the injury occurred for the injury to be compensable.”

-However, O.C.G.A. §34-9-1(4) states a workplace injury, “shall not include injury caused by the willful act of a third person directed against an employee for reasons personal to such employee.”
+However, Georgia law states a workplace injury “shall not include injury caused by the willful act of a third person directed against an employee for reasons personal to such employee.”